ebullient/ebullient.github.io/site/content/posts/2015-02-27-ibm-interconnect-2015-websockets-and-async-ee7.md

 ---
 title: "IBM InterConnect 2015: WebSockets and Async EE7"
 tags:
   - conference
   - websockets
+  - java
   - async
 ---

 All of the new shiny Async things.